destinydriven/cakephp-highcharts/README.markdown

 This plugin also utilizes HighRoller (an object-oriented PHP wrapper for Highcharts)
 <http://www.highroller.io/>
-HighRoller is also available on Github and is licenced under  the Apache 2.0 license.
+HighRoller is also available on Github and is licensed under  the Apache 2.0 license.
 <https://github.com/jmaclabs/HighRoller>

 # Special Thanks To: #